Current Research Interests in the Department of Physiology

 - the role of lysyl oxidase, a collagen crosslinking enzyme, and related peptides in adverse myocardial ECM remodeling, and

 Our laboratory utilizes rodent models of cardiac disease, including models of pressure overload and chronic ventricular volume overload.
 We also use primary adult cell culture to examine specific pathways involved in the remodeling process.

-Most of the department’s faculty members occupy laboratories and offices in the Medical Education Building, adjacent to the Health Sciences Center Residence Hall.
-Faculty conducting research as investigators of the NIAAA-supported Alcohol Research Center use laboratories in the newly opened Clinical Sciences Research Building.
-The department uses additional space in the School of Dentistry.
+Most of the department’s faculty members occupy laboratories and offices on the seventh floor of the Medical Education Building (MEB).
+Faculty conducting research as investigators of the NIAAA-supported Alcohol Research Center use laboratories in the Clinical Sciences Research Building (CSRB).